 The problem with double-barreled questions is that they lead to confusion.
 Respondents are confused because they’ve been asked two questions, but aren’t sure which one to answer.
 Then, when it comes time to analyze the responses, survey creators are confused by the results.
 Because you can’t be sure which question the respondents answered, you also can’t be sure exactly what is being measured.

 Sometimes survey creators ask a double-barreled question in order to make their surveys shorter.
 While this is well-intentioned, asking double-barreled questions returns inaccurate or unreliable results.
 This, in turn, makes the survey a waste of time and money.
-Worse, if the pollster doesn’t realize the results are skewed, the survey could lead them to make unwise business decisions, such as changing something that didn’t need to be changed or focusing on an area that isn’t the most pressing problem.
+Worse, if you don’t realize the results are skewed, the survey could lead you to make unwise business decisions, such as changing something that didn’t need to be changed or focusing on an area that isn’t the most pressing problem.

 How to avoid double-barreled questions